fflewddur/hola/README.md

 # License

-Hola is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Hola is free software and released under the MIT License.